sbt/sbt-onejar/README.md

 One-JAR employs some classloader magic to sidestep the über-JAR limitations.
 It does support classpath scanning, as used in Spring and Hibernate, although there seems to be a performance penalty for this.
-But if your application, or it's libraries, also relies on classloader trickery, you might run into some problems.
+But if your application, or its libraries, also relies on classloader trickery, you might run into some problems.
 Caveat Emptor.

 Looking for something else?
 One of these might suit: WebStart, Exe4J, jsmooth, izpack.